Meet Our Kingston Team

 PhD Candidate

-I am a second year Master's student looking at investigating the innate immune responses of alternatively activated macrophages to LCMV infection.
-I am super excited to continue working on the monthly newsletter to be able to share exciting events that are happening on campus and outside of campus to help students learn more about different fields and what to do after graduate school.
+I am a second year PhD student looking at investigating the innate immune responses of alternatively activated macrophages to LCMV infection.
+I’ve been part of S2BN for 3 years now and am happy to lead the team as one of the co-presidents.
+I hope to help as many students as I can learn more about different fields and how to transition from academia to industry post graduate school.

 Partnerships Director